Originally posted 2022-09-04 16:25:48.

 Without exception, in all the history of humanity, ‘civilised’ people have taken it upon themselves to show those they consider ‘savage’ how to live.
 They ‘know better’ and ‘savages’ must fall into line; and all too frequently, this has been at point of gun.
 This is why the utterly despicable Hillary Clinton was able to condemn those who voted for Trump in 2016 as ‘deplorables’, instead of respecting their expression of their democratic rights.

 For Clinton, as a ‘civilised’ person, there was no need to apologise for her outrageous comments.
 The people she demeaned were not, in her view, as civilised as she but worse: they were not as human as she.
 This, in her privileged mind, gave her the right to insult them in this way.
 Why?
-Because they did not espouse the same ideas that she did.
+Because they did not espouse the same ideas as she did.
 They did not toe the ‘civilised’ line.
 They rejected the enslavement of men that she represents.

 My thanks to Nat, the model for these pictures.